The ultimate guide to sustainable clothing brands

 The environment has always been something that I care about deeply.
 I have always done my part to recycle, not eat meat and limit my single use plastic to almost zero.
 Yep I am that annoying friend that calls people out on using plastic water bottles.
 It was not until a friend pointed out that I was a bit of contradiction, promoting the environment yet shooting images in fast fashion brands.

 It got me thinking and I started researching sustainable clothing brands, sustainable materials, ethical clothing, organic cotton, and so on.
+My mind kept churning with questions like where would one buy women’s and men’s recycled fashion, will they choose sustainable fashion and would it still be affordable for them.
 You name it my google history probably has it saved.
 So let me run you through the essentials and give you an overview of sustainable clothing brands that look good and are really comfortable to wear too.

 Sustainable fashion is the movement that advocates change in the fashion industry by striving for a manufacturing process for clothing, accessories and other items in a way that takes into account both the social-economic (for example fair wages for the people making your clothing) and the environmental aspects (for example the use of sustainable fabrics) of the process.